Karaborg/My-Docker-Notes/README.md

   #npm:
 ```

 So far, we cannot check if we made a mistake.
-To check if all the thing we did working, we need `laravel`, which we will do next with our `composer` container.
+To check if all the things we did working, we need `laravel`, which we will do next with our `composer` container.

 ## Composer Utility Container
-We will start with creating a another dockerfile inside of our `dockerfiles` folder, which will be named `composer.dockerfile`.
+We will start with creating another dockerfile inside of our `dockerfiles` folder, which will be named `composer.dockerfile`.

 Then, we will add the following layers:
 ```